mankyKitty/cautious-sniffle/README.md

       -- Using the found element ID, create a element client for the current session.
       <&> (WD._mkElement core sessClient .
 WD.getSuccessValue)

-    propEq ele prop orig msg = do
-      -- Try to retrieve the specified property from the given element. p <- WD.getElementProperty ele prop
-      -- Check if the value of that property matches our expectations. unless (WD.getSuccessValue p == orig) $ error msg

   -- Create element clients for some elements on the web page. button <- getElem Clay.button buttonId textInput <- getElem Clay.input textInputId